Since we tried to experience every possible mean of transport, we couldn’t miss the sleeper train to reach the city of DaNang.

 Exploring the other coaches, scenes are diverse: westerns mix with locals in 6 hard-sleeper-bed compartments, with literally hard surface bed as they mean it!
 Some Vietnamese travel sitting on stools in the corridors, people eat everywhere, some other even cook, stirring soups in big pots, kids run around half naked, a lot of smells, sometimes unpleasant; all of that combined with rural landscapes out of the windows, endless rice fields, women working under the sun with their typical Vietnamese hats.

 The train does many stops, some planned some other not, but hours go by with no issues, we sleep quietly and rest.
-400 miles and 12 hours later, we arrive in DaNang, where we will remain for several weeks.
+500 km and 12 hours later, we arrive in DaNang, where we will remain for several weeks.

 WHERE TO STAY: